 2001: The Wisconsin Early Childhood Collaborating Partners (WECCP) releases the report Working to Transform Early Childhood Education and Care, which lays the groundwork for future efforts by shedding light on deficiencies in existing service delivery systems and identifying opportunities for government action.
 The report shares the perspective of services for a child, identifies the main funding streams, sets a vision, and identifies existing collaborative efforts to transform education and care in Wisconsin.
 The report also defines opportunities for action for government, communities, programs, associations, businesses, parents, and institutions of higher education.

 2002: Based in part on the success of WECCP efforts, Wisconsin is invited to participate in a grant from the National Governors Association: Building Public and Political Will for Early Childhood Care and Education.
-In its report, the state team identifies general weaknesses in Wisconsin’s ability to provide adequate early childhood care and education.
+The state team identifies general weaknesses in Wisconsin’s ability to provide adequate early childhood care and education.
 Problems include: fragmented service delivery, conflicting eligibility requirements, difficulty in creating full-day services from multiple programs, differing requirements, unpredictability of funding, pay disparity among early childhood care and education professionals, limited transportation, and duplication and gaps in funding.
 Recommendations include: improving family access to early care and education services by helping communities blend funding and other resources; developing a Children’s Cabinet to guide policies that enhance early learning for children, strengthen families, and promote efficient use of resources; developing a seamless professional development system to prepare staff working in early care and education programs; and increasing the number of high-quality early learning programs.

 2002: As a follow-up to the National Governors Association public and political will project, the committee and the WECCP develop Wisconsin Children’s Agenda for Early Childhood Education and Care.
 This agenda sets a vision for all children and families who wish to have access to a system of high-quality early childhood education and care.
 The agenda makes recommendations for the effective use of resources, quality and access, and professional development.
 Each goal includes a vision statement and specific recommendations for the state or local level.